rkaur3-pmi/countries/README.md

 # Countries

-Nominal and currency formatting for Laravel Framework.
+This package allow you

-## Description
+- Set the nominal and currency format of a value based on the given country.
-This package will set the nominal and currency format of a value based on the given country.
+- Validate and transform  phone number of a particular country.

 ## Instalation
 - Install with composer